ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

     For example, `<password>qwerty</password>`.
 The password can be left blank.

-- To assign the SHA256 hash of a password, place it in a `password_sha256_hex` element.
+- To assign a password using its SHA256 hash, place it in a `password_sha256_hex` element.

     For example, `<password_sha256_hex>65e84be33532fb784c48129675f9eff3a682b27168c0ea744b2cf58ee02337c5</password_sha256_hex>`.